filmaj/arc.codes.next/src/docs/en/reference/functions/websocket-functions.md

 ### Provision

 Your `.arc` manifest file abstracts API Gateway configuration and provisioning, while `@architect/functions` (optionally) adds a very light but powerful API to Lambda for working with WebSockets.
-You provision websocket functions by adding th `ws` pragma to your `.arc` manifest file.
+You provision WebSocket functions by adding the `ws` pragma to your `.arc` manifest file.

 This `.arc` file defines both HTTP and WebSocket endpoints: